zaqk/seekmc/README.md

 It's in pretty rough shape at the moment, there's a lot of unused code so any simplification would be greatly appreciated.

-Improvments I would like to add:
--more unit tests
--query parameterization
--a framework (spring boot)
--more logging (log4j)
--liquibase
--youtube api integration
--travis integration
--improve readability of the main servlet (PostgresConnect.java) by seperating it up into different classes.
+Improvments I would like to add: more unit tests, query parameterization, a framework (spring boot), more logging (log4j), liquibase, youtube api integration, travis integration, improve readability of the main servlet (PostgresConnect.java) by seperating it up into different classes.

 Also if you would like the url for the database contact me directly through email (zachking1218@gmail.com), and then just follow the comment instructions in PostgresConnectTest.java for running unit tests.